Duke-Engineering/que-ts/CONTEXT.md

 - [x] Worker system with graceful shutdown
 - [x] Multiple queue support
 - [x] NPM package structure ready for publishing
+- [x] Docker development environment with PostgreSQL and Adminer
+- [x] Automated test database setup and teardown
+- [x] Environment-based configuration for tests

 ### 🚧 Pending Validation
 - [ ] Jobs enqueued in TypeScript can be processed by Ruby/Go workers